We’ve all tossed out leftover vegetable scraps, thinking they’re done for, but did you know many common foods can regrow from scraps?

 Takeaway

-Happy planting and happy eating!
 We’d love to hear about your experiences regrowing plants from scraps.
-Let us know in the comments which crops you’ve had success with and any tips you can share.
+In the comments, let us know which crops you’ve succeeded with and any tips you can share.

 Add comment